Skip Navigation LinksMaternal-Suicide-Prevention

 What the loved ones of parents-to-be need to know

-At MCAH we believe all parents, babies, and families deserve to live their best lives.
-Yet one in three pregnant people experience clinically significant anxiety or depression symptoms during or after pregnancy.
-In California, between 5% and 14% of pregnant and postpartum people have thoughts or intentions of self-harm, or suicidal ideation ā€“ a strong risk factor for suicide.
+All parents, babies, and families deserve to live their best lives.
+Yet, one in three pregnant people experience clinically significant anxiety or depression symptoms during or after pregnancy.
+In California, between 5% and 14% of pregnant and postpartum people have thoughts or intentions of self-harm, or suicidal ideation – a strong risk factor for suicide.
 This fact sheet is created to bring awareness to this important topic and to provide information about the risk factors for suicide during and after pregnancy.

-Suicide among pregnant or recently pregnant people can sometimes be prevented when someone intervenes.1 Use this information to help assess whether your loved one needs help.
+Suicide among pregnant or recently pregnant people can sometimes be prevented when someone intervenes.1

-Understand what to look for:
+Understand what to look for

 • Access to effective behavioral health care